So, we’ve all heard Walmarts’ slogan.

 Have I kept that promise?

 You bet.
 3 years in running.
 I bought myself a nice garden hose that cost $30 at a local home improvement store and 3 years later, I have had NO leaks.
-It still looks and works perfectly. *update: it’s 5 years later and still no problems!
+It still looks and works perfectly, it’s the best water hose. *update: it’s 5 years later and still no problems!

 The point of this story is to convey the message that if I would have kept going to Walmart and buying garden hoses at $25 every 3 months for 3 years, my total FOR ONE ITEM would be a whopping $300!
 Gasp.
 The home improvement store hose, cost me $30.
 I have saved myself, $270 in 3 years by one simple purchase.